-Harpur Academic AdvisingHarpur Advising has moved to tele-advising and is advising students via phone and Zoom.
+Harpur Academic AdvisingHarpur Advising is advising students via phone and Zoom.
 Students can either call 607-777-6305 and speak to an advisor on call or schedule an appointment directly on Starfish.
 Appointments can be either phone or Zoom — both options are listed in Starfish and students can easily select how they'd like to meet.
-Advisors are available from 8:30 a.m.-4 p.m.
+Advisors are available Monday - Friday 8:30 - 4:30pm, with additional evening hours on Monday, Tuesday and Thursday until 7pm.
 Students can also continue to send quick questions via email to firstname.lastname@example.org.

 SOM Academic AdvisingSOM Undergraduate Advising is conducting all appointments online via Zoom, email at email@example.com and phone at 607-777-2316.

 All students will be able to access Zoom by logging in with their PODS username and password.
-Information on how to use Zoom can be found online, along with how to access walk-in hours for SOM Advising using Zoom and to view our google calendar in order to see when we are available.
+Information on how to use Zoom can be found online, along with how to access walk-in hours for SOM Advising using Zoom and to view our Google calendar to see when we are available.

 We have moved all of our forms online.

 Watson Academic AdvisingWatson Advising is available to students via phone at 607-777-6203, email at firstname.lastname@example.org and Zoom.
 Students who wish to speak with an advisor over the phone should email first to request a phone appointment.